-Video walls are catching on like wildfire nowadays and it’s not hard to see why.
+Digital signage video walls are catching on like wildfire nowadays and it’s not hard to see why.
 They are pretty much the ultimate digital signage—huge, imposing, and impossible to ignore.

 That said, here’s a beginner’s guide on how your business can build a video wall from start to finish.

-What is a video wall?
+What is a digital signage video wall?

 What layouts can you have with a video wall?

-Commercial displays, unlike consumer TVs, will cost you more out of pocket but come with useful built-in digital signage features and will have a longer lifespan, more durability, and higher performance.
+Commercial displays, unlike consumer TVs, will cost you more out of pocket but often come with the ability to create a 4k video wall, along with useful built-in digital signage features, and will have a longer lifespan, more durability, and higher performance.

 One helpful feature that many commercial TVs come with is called “daisy chaining”.
-In basic terms, daisy chaining allows you to build a video wall by “chaining” each TV on your video wall installation together with HDMI cords.
+In basic terms, daisy chaining allows you to build a video wall system by “chaining” each TV on your video wall installation together with HDMI cords.
 That way, you only need one media player, rather than one for each TV.

 So the basic design looks like this: your media player connects to your first TV with an HDMI cord, then that TV connects to the second display with HDMI, and so on and so on.
 Just note that daisy chaining will require a powerful and relatively expensive device that can handle extremely high resolutions on its own.
-But considering the cost of the matrix controller you’ll use, the price will likely balance out.
+But considering the cost of the matrix controller, you’ll use, the price will likely balance out.

 - Tilt: Mounts your screen at an angle to preserve viewing angles.
-Mostly used when a screen is above normal eye-level.
+Mostly used when a screen is above normal eye level.

 - Articulating: Arm mounts that can be moved around to a preferred viewing angle.